andrewtpoe/4.4-CRUD/README.md

 ### Update- 2015-07-11, 7:30pm

 Added styling to site.
 Also refactored some of the code to improve functionality.
 CRUDdy now works and looks good!

+### Update- 2015-07-12, 5:20pm

+Refactored code to improve readability and appearance.